jacobbickus/NRF_CARGO_SCREENING/MantisROOT_README.md

 DESCRIPTION:
 Creates a TGraph of a scintillation distribution based on exponential distributions with parameters "a", "b", "c", and "d".

-Exponential Rise Equation-> a*exp(b*x)
+Exponential Rise Equation-> a\*exp(b*x)
 Exponential Decay Equation-> c*exp(d*x)

-void CreateScintillationDistribution()
+TGraph* CreateScintillationDistribution(double scale=1.)

 DESCRIPTION:
-Creates a TGraph of the default scintillation distribution
+Creates a TGraph of the default scintillation distribution.
+If the user wants to scale to simulated spectrum the max counts value of the simulated spectra should be set as the input.

+void GetScintillationDistribution(const char* filename, bool Corrected=true)

+DESCRIPTION:
+Takes the simulated DetInfo (Corrected_DetInfo if Corrected=true) and Plots it against the default input scintillation distribution scaled appropriately.
+Useful for a comparison of simulated detected scintillation spectra vs inputed scintillation distribution.

 ***************************************************************************************************************************************************************